Park and Garden Hoboken

 With views of the Hudson River and New York City, Park Place will be one of the most desirable apartment buildings in Hoboken.
 Within walking distance of the property are ferry services to Manhattan, parks, running trails, popular restaurants, child care services, cultural activities, and abundant shopping options.
 An ideal distribution of unit sizes will allow professionals, empty-nesters, and families to find luxury space tailored right to their needs.”

-One interesting aspect I discovered about 1415 Park Place (which is scheduled to be completed in 2014), is a “Cogeneration” plant that has been designed into the structure.
+One interesting aspect I discovered about Park and Garden Hoboken (which is scheduled to be completed in 2015), is a “Cogeneration” plant that has been designed into the structure.

 This natural-gas powered apparatus will provide a quality of life feature that is not only the first of it’s kind in Hoboken, but provides a tremendous benefit to residents.